-Statnett used Industrial DataOps provided by Cognite, including liberated, contextualized data in Cognite Data Fusion (CDF), to calculate a health index for the company's transformers, enabling easy monitoring of the devices and data-driven prioritization of maintenance work.
+Statnett used Industrial DataOps provided by Cognite, including liberated, contextualized data in Cognite Data Fusion (CDF), to calculate a health index for the company's transformers.

 Transformers are some of the most expensive and critical components in a power grid.
 Often weighing in at more than 200 metric tons, these massive devices are situated at critical parts of the grid, transferring electricity between alternating-current circuits and increasing or decreasing the voltage as necessary.